sparkflows/sparkflows-docs/docs/databricks/databricks-execute-workflow-json.rst

                                       program_parameters = programParameters)

-Create the Spark Job in Databricks
+Create the Pyspark Job in Databricks
 ++++++++++++++++

 Create the Spark Job by attaching the notebook template with input parameters like workflow-json-path etc.